Skip to content

 kozou dev [--config <path>] [--adapter <kind>] [--api-port <n>]

-With no flags, kozou dev reads ./kozou.config.yaml, starts the Admin UI and the MCP HTTP server, and runs until you stop it with Ctrl-C.
+With no flags, kozou dev reads ./kozou.config.yaml, starts the Admin UI, the MCP HTTP server, and the in-house @kozou/api REST backend, and runs until you stop it with Ctrl-C.

 1. The Admin UI — the bundled @kozou/svelte-ui application, spawned as a child process.
 It serves the generated CRUD UI for every table and view in your configured schemas.
 Default port: 3333.